Fear Fun

-Fear Fun is the first studio album released by American folk musician Josh Tillman under his pseudonym Father John Misty.
+Fear Fun is the debut studio album released by American folk musician Josh Tillman under his pseudonym Father John Misty.
 It was released on April 30, 2012, in the UK and Europe on Bella Union, and in the rest of the world on May 1, 2012, on Sub Pop Produced by both Tillman and Jonathan Wilson, the album was released following Tillman's departure from Fleet Foxes.

 The album debuted at No. 43 on Top Rock Albums and at No. 123 on Billboard 200, with 4,000 copies sold in its first week.
 It has sold 83,000 copies in the US as of February 2015.